tyjo/GCM/README.md

 phylo_tree.estimate()
 phylo_tree.print_parameters()
 ```

+Parameters provided to the transition matrix specify initial parameters passed to the numerical optimization routine.

 ## Example code
 Usage examples are provided in ```test_tree.py```, ```4species.py```, and ```11species.py```.
 Each file simulates 50 replicates on the specified tree, and estimates parameters from i) the true parameter initialization, and; ii) a random initialization.
 Results are output to a file provided as a command line argument: